Study Community Services, Early Childhood Education and Care and Individual Support at Thebarton Senior College

 Students learn how to adopt a client-centred approach to provide care and assistance to older people in a way that facilitates their empowerment, independence and wellbeing.
 This includes the provision of services to people with specific physical, emotional and psychological needs.

-This course is delivered by the Australian Nursing and Midwifery Education Centre (RTO 40064) through the VET for School Students (VFSS) funding scheme.
+This course is delivered by the Australian Nursing and Midwifery Federation (SA Branch) (RTO 40064) at their Ridleyton campus, through the VET for School Students (VFSS) funding scheme.
 Participant Eligibility Criteria apply.
 Supported by Government of South Australia.